-Although the industrial sector constitutes 49% of GDP, it accounts for the country's primary exports-diamonds, copper, and cobalt.
-In conjunction with foreign mining firms, a state-owned entity called Gécamines (a French abbreviation for
+Although the industrial sector constitutes 47% of GDP, it accounts for the country's primary exports-diamonds, cobalt. copper. and In conjunction with foreign mining firms, a state-owned entity called Gécamines (a French abbreviation for

 "General Quarries and Mines") mines most of the DRC's copper and cobalt in Katanga Province in the South.
 By contrast, smallscale artisan miners unearth most diamonds in the two Kasai provinces, which are located north of Katanga.